REFER A PATIENT - Please click here for details.

 • brain fog.

-If you have had a TCD (transcranial doppler) test and been found to have a hole in the heart, it would be a requirement to get it closed before lipoedema surgery to reduce the risk of stroke.
+If you have had a TCD (transcranial doppler) test and been found to have a hole in the heart, it would be a requirement to get it closed before Lipoedema surgery to reduce the risk of stroke.

 The Transcranial Doppler is the most sensitive way to flag a hole in the heart.
 It is more sensitive than a transoesophageal echocardiogram (TOE) and a trans-thoracic echocardiogram (TTE).
 A general anaesthetic is not required.